By EPR Editorial Team · Edited on Jun 24, 2026

 The communications strategy through the transition

-The strategic question for cannabis brand communications leadership: what work do you do in the window between now and Schedule III implementation that positions the brand for the moment when implementation lands?
+The strategic question for cannabis brand communications leadership: what work do you do in the window between now and full Schedule III implementation that positions the brand for the moment when implementation lands?

 Public affairs and federal engagement.
 Brands with sustained federal advocacy work — Schedule III commentary, banking reform engagement, the broader public-affairs footprint — will be positioned as category leaders when implementation lands.
 The brands without will be late to the moment.
+The full public affairs framework lives in Cannabis Lobbies Washington.

 Investor relations preparation.
 For the public MSO tier (Trulieve, Curaleaf, Green Thumb Industries, Verano, Cresco, Ascend Wellness, Tilray, the broader public-company list), the uplisting communications event is one of the largest single corporate-communications moments any of these brands will face.
 The work that prepares for it — investor day cadence, named-CFO and named-CEO visibility, structured financial-disclosure communications, the broader institutional-investor outreach — needs to be in motion now.
+See Cannabis Investor Communications: 2026 Guide.

 Banking and capital-partner positioning.
 The brands with sustained pre-implementation work with the major financial institutions, the major capital partners, and the broader institutional ecosystem will move at scale when the regulatory window opens.
 The brands without will be queuing up behind them.